nhrones/Accumulator/readme.md

 ## Note:

-This buffer is working very well in my DenoKv-KeyCodec and my DenoKv-ValueCodec.\
+This buffer is working very well in DenoKvKeyCodec and my DenoKvValueCodec.\
-I think the Accumulator would be a nice addition to deno/std/byte/
+I think this Accumulator would be a nice addition to deno/std/byte/.